bluedrop-learning-networks/eslint-config-bluedrop/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+.

-1. add `"extends": "bluedrop"` to your ESLint config file
+1. Add `"extends": "bluedrop"` to your ESLint config file

 ### eslint-config-bluedrop/jest